Linux drivers for Windows

 In cross kernel development, one ports kernel mode drivers from one OS kernel (for example, Linux) to another OS kernel (for example, Windows), ideally without changing the source code of the driver itself.
 This is accomplished by a generic compatibility layer that maps the kernel APIs that the driver would expect (for example, spinlock) to the API of the target kernel (in that case KeAcqireSpinlock).
 The result of compiling and linking the driver with the compatibility layer is a single driver module that is directly loadable as a native driver into the target OS (in the case of Windows a .sys file).

-Current state (August 2025)
+Current state (March 2026)

 This project originated in WinDRBD which is a port of the LINBIT DRBD driver from Linux to Windows.

-Recently the 1.2.0 release of WinDRBD was released.
+In June 2025 the 1.2.0 release of WinDRBD was released.
 Unilike WinDRBD 1.1 and before this release is compiled with the GNU toolchain (gcc, …) instead of the Microsoft Visual C compiler.
 This allows for tieing the code more closely to the Linux kernel since no patches are required (the Linux kernel uses a lot of extensions to the C language not supported by MS VC).

 Next steps